AlexRiveraU/reading-notes/read_class-12.md

 * **100’s =** Informational status codes.
 The header part of the request has been received and the server will try to fulfill the request.
 * **200’s =** Success codes.
 The request was accepted.
 It doesn't mean it was processed.
 * **300’s =** Redirection codes.The requested resource is not available at the expected location anymore.
-**400’s =** Client error codes.
+* **400’s =** Client error codes.
 Invalid requests from client to server.
-**500’s =** Server error codes.
+* **500’s =** Server error codes.
 Problems with overwhelmed servers or unreachable servers behind proxies.
 Sometimes can related to client requests.

 **What is a status code 202?**

 Accepted - The request was valid but still processing.
-The response should include an URL to the finished resource or to some monitoring endpoint that tells the client when the resource will be available.
+The response should include a URL to the finished resource or to some monitoring endpoint that tells the client when the resource will be available.

 **What is a status code 308?**

-Permanent Redirect - Tells the client to use another URL to access the resource and not the current URL anymore.
+Permanent Redirect - Tells the client to use another URL to access the resource and not the current one anymore.

 **What code would you use if an update didn’t return data to a client?**